privacy-scaling-explorations/maci-platform/docs/01_setup.md

 The `.env.example` file contains instructions for most of these steps.

-At the very minimum you need to configure a postgres database, nextauth, admin address, MACI address, the EAS Schema and the voting periods under App Configuration.
+At the very minimum you need to configure a postgres database, nextauth, admin address, and the EAS Schema under App Configuration.

 #### Database